Sept 25, 2010.

 Four hours later, with our bottoms striped in white and blue (the rusted iron bars that are meant to carry the luggage weren’t very kind to our bottoms) we finally arrived in Kathmandu, at night (it was 6.30 pm but super dark and I was so tired it felt like it was 2 am – also because of the time change).

 We found a guesthouse at 2,50 euro per night.
 But first of all Facebook.
-Finally, after almost a month in China where Facebook is banned, it was nice to be back on line.
-And skype call with my parents.
+Finally, after almost a month in China where Facebook is banned, it was nice to be back online.
+And skype call with my parents (it was 2010, there wasn’t whatsapp yet).

 Second day in Kathmandu.
 I spent the morning enjoying the luxury of having the wifi in my room trying to upload pictures of one month of traveling, with a connection so slow that proved that my patience has improved a lot.